ivanestro/Spring-Assignment-2/README.md

 ## Assignment 2 Questions

-- SIMPLE DATA TYPES
+- **SIMPLE DATA TYPES**

-1. ✓ Simple Data Types | Store a name and assign a variable a value containing the characters of your first name.
+1. Simple Data Types | Store a name and assign a variable a value containing the characters of your first name. ✓

-2. ✓ Print he value and the data type of the variable declared above.
+2. Print he value and the data type of the variable declared above. ✓

-3. ✓ Declare a variable that stores whether or not a person currently has a valid manitoba driver's license and assign the variable and value indicating your current Manitoba Driver's License status.
+3. Declare a variable that stores whether or not a person currently has a valid manitoba driver's license and assign the variable and value indicating your current Manitoba Driver's License status. ✓

 4. Print the value and the datatype of the variable declared above.